 Suffer from dermatitis?

 Book a private appointment with a local pharmacist today to discover treatment options

-It may be symmetrical in that patches may appear on similar places on each arm or leg.
+It may be symmetrical in that patches may appear in similar places on each arm or leg.
 In the areas of the scalp that are affected, the hair too is affected, causing it to become grey or white.
 Hair of the body or eyes can also lose colour.

 Very rarely, vitiligo can affect your whole body.
 This is called universal, or complete, vitiligo.

-How does vitiligo progress?
+How quickly does vitiligo progress?

 The course and severity of vitiligo vary from person to person.
 Sometimes a few small patches develop slowly and progress no further.
 Sometimes a number of patches develop quite quickly and then remain static for months or years without changing.
 However, it is quite common for the white patches gradually to become bigger and for more patches to appear on other parts of the body.
 Large areas of the skin may eventually be affected.

 There is no way of predicting how much of the skin will eventually be affected when the first patch develops.
 The white patches are usually permanent.
 Rarely, some patches of vitiligo may regain their colour (re-pigment) and return to normal.